All Episodes

 Obamacare cancels the deduction.

-Roland McDivitt, who is director of health care research at Towers Watson, told the Wall Street Journal they have a stream of tax benefits they're losing way out in the future, meaning these companies.
+Roland McDivitt, who is director of healthcare research at Towers Watson, told the Wall Street Journal they have a stream of tax benefits they're losing way out in the future, meaning these companies.

 And since they had counted on these deductions for current and future retirees as an existing asset of the old law, accounting rules require them to take the full loss for the change in the same quarter in which the tax law is changed.

-Now, it has been estimated that this alone, when you add up all of the tax changes here that will affect all companies in the country, you're you're looking at a $14 billion hit.
+Now, it has been estimated that this alone, when you add up all of the tax changes here that will affect all companies in the country, you're looking at a $14 billion hit.

 Towers Watson estimates that just this one page of the 2,700 pages will eliminate $14 billion in U.S. corporate profits.

-And don't forget Kathleen Sabilis.
+And don't forget Kathleen Sebelius.

 Yeah, well, our goal here is to really reduce the insurance company profits.

-We really want to get those down.
+We really want to cut those down.

 And remember, I think it was Hillary or Obama said during the campaign, the oil companies are not going to give up those profits easily.